+- Truck (bogie) frame production in Winterthur is underway and supporting production needs in SLC.
+First of three bogies for Trainset 1 has been air shipped to SLC, with two more air shipments scheduled for Trainset 1. - PTC change order for Stadler to supply Interoperable Electronic Train Management System (I-ETMS) was executed in January.
+There was no change to Contract Cost or the EMU delivery schedule. - A portion of floor fire endurance test was conducted and passed.
+Passenger work table crashworthiness test conducted.

-- The Final Design Phase of EMU systems continues.
-Major systems have frozen their designs to commence prototype testing and series production.
-Car Interior designs are finalized.
-Software intensive systems (e.g., Monitoring and Diagnostic, Train Control and Passenger Information Systems) scheduled to be complete in late 2019. - Trainset 1: first six-car trainset of carshells are in Stadler's Salt Lake City facility undergoing final assembly. - Trainset 2: two carshells in Port of Houston, two in transit from Europe, one is being prepared for shipment from Stadler Altenrhein, and the final carshell of the six-car trainset is to be shipped by the end of January 2019. - Other Salt Lake City facility ongoing activities include manufacturing of electric cable harnesses and electric panel subassemblies. - PTC no-cost change order for Stadler to supply Interoperable Electronic Train Management System (I-ETMS) being finalized and proposed to be executed in January 2019. - EMU design coordination discussions continue with representatives from Caltrain Operations and Maintenance, Caltrain Public Outreach, the FRA, the FTA Project Management Oversight Contractor, Safety, QA, and PCEP Program Scheduling. - The PCEP team continues to address systemwide interface issues involving the emerging EMU design, existing Caltrain wayside infrastructure, Electrification Project designs and the Caltrain PTC Program. - Caltrain and FRA representatives discussed several aspects of the EMUs and FRA compliance.
+- First Article Inspections (FAIs) underway. - EMU design coordination discussions continue with representatives from Caltrain Operations and Maintenance, Caltrain Public Outreach, the FRA, the FTA Project Management Oversight Contractor, Safety, QA, and PCEP Program Scheduling. - The PCEP team continues to address systemwide interface issues involving the emerging EMU design, existing Caltrain wayside infrastructure, Electrification Project designs and the Caltrain PTC Program. - Caltrain and FRA representatives discussed several aspects of the EMUs and FRA compliance.
 Caltrain is currently evaluating options and possible impacts.